nlune/AgentQI/README.md

+LLM Hackathon for Applications in Materials & Chemistry

-# AgentQI — PDF QA with Visual Evidence (Hackathon)
+# AgentQI — PDF QA with Visual Evidence

 AgentQI is a lightweight RAG demo that turns a material certificate PDF into line‑aware chunks, stores them in a vector DB, and lets you query the document with an LLM.
 Answers come back with structured evidence (doc name + chunk ids), and the UI can render a highlighted PDF to show exactly where the answer came from.